-The standpipe storage tank measuring 96-feet high and 28-feet in diameter is estimated at a base cost of \$337,500, including fabrication and erection.
-WSE estimates the base cost of the elevated storage tank at \$450,000, including fabrication and erection.
-Tank foundation, field painting, telemetry controls, site work, and engineering design for a storage tank must also be included in the tank estimate.
-The total estimated cost for these storage tanks, including contingency is \$475,000 and \$650,000 respectively.
+The flat bottom, dome roof reservoir for the groundwater source measuring 42-feet high and 42-feet in diameter is estimated at a base cost of \$275,000, including fabrication and erection.
+WSE estimates the base cost of the 38-foot high, 35-foot diameter standpipe for the CWC connection at \$225,000, including fabrication and erection.
+The tank location will require a 900-linear foot access road at an estimated cost of \$100 per linear foot.
+Tank foundation, field painting, site work and engineering design for a storage tank must also be included in the tank estimate.
+The total estimated cost for these storage tanks, including the foundation, painting, site work, engineering design, access road and contingency is \$525,000 and \$475,000 respectively.